miguelalarcos/bull-rb/README.md

 This is a Meteor like framework, but with Ruby language.
 (Other example is Volt.)

-From client side you can ask the server in two ways:
+From client side you can ask the server in three ways:

 * rpc (returns a promise)